Residential Projects

 Residents of Lumumba estate in Nairobi have opposed the Nairobi Metropolitan Services’ (NMS) planned construction of affordable houses in the area, arguing that the existing homes are already affordable.

-During a stormy public participation forum convened by the NMS last Tuesday, the residents said the planned demolition of existing houses to pave way for construction of affordable high-rises was unnecessary since rents for the current houses were reasonable.
+During a stormy public participation forum convened by the NMS last Tuesday, the residents said the planned demolition of existing houses to pave the way for the construction of affordable high-rises was unnecessary since rents for the current houses were reasonable.

 “Tenants have been paying Sh3,000 worth of rents, inclusive of water and electricity.
 Let the NMS build houses elsewhere,” Harambee Ward Member of County Assembly (MCA) Antony Kimemia told the forum.